-As of December 29, 2019, the end of the County's fourth generation permit, the County had restored 2,317.5 impervious acres.
+As of June 30, 2022, the County had restored 2,317.5 impervious acres.
 This included 688 acres of restoration to comply with the 10 percent required under the prior permit, which did not include the municipal impervious area.
 During this permitting term, 1,629 acres of impervious area have been restored, which is approximately 101 percent of the required goal of 1,614 acres.

 The permit was administratively extended by MDE.
-From the end of the permit until July 1, 2020, restoration of an additional 129.5 impervious acres was achieved, which will count toward the fifth generation permit when it is issued.
+From the end of the permit until June 30, 2022, restoration of an additional 882.82 impervious acres was achieved, which will count toward the fifth-generation permit, which was issued December 29, 2022.